 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The Port reports deferred inflows related to pensions and OPEB (Note 9) and an interest rate swap agreement (Note 6).
+The Port reports deferred inflows related to pensions and OPEB (Note 9), and an interest rate swap agreement in 2018, which terminated in 2019 upon the refinance of Fountain Square South Garage bonds (Note 6).